aboulay-numspot/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

 Update the folder creation/selection mechanism in the GrafanaDashboard CRD by introducing the possibility to target a GrafanaFolder CR declared in the cluster.

-This document contains the complete design required to support targeting a GrafanaFolder has a reference.
-This method would permit to handle the subfolder feature from Grafana (version >= 10) if combined with the [proposal on GrafanaFolder CRD](./004-grafanafolder-parent-folder-management.md).
+This document contains the complete design required to support targeting a GrafanaFolder as a reference.
+This method would permit to handle the subfolder feature from Grafana (version >= 10) if combined with the [GrafanaFolder CRD proposal](./004-grafanafolder-parent-folder-management.md).

 The suggested new features are:

-- Permits to use a `folderRef` field to target a folder deployed thanks to the GrafanaFolder CR.
+- Use a `folderRef` field to target a folder deployed thanks to the GrafanaFolder CR.
-- Permits to use `folderUID` field to target an existing folder in Grafana.
+- Use a `folderUID` field to target an existing folder in Grafana.
-- Permits to enable/disable folder creation from GrafanaDashboard by adding a field `createFolder` (default: true for retrocompatibility).
-This field cannot be false if folderUID and folderRef are not set in the GrafanaDashboard manifest.
+- Enable or disable folder creation from GrafanaDashboard by adding a field `createFolder` (default: true for retrocompatibility).
+This field cannot be false if `folderUID` and `folderRef` are not set in the GrafanaDashboard manifest.

 ## Info